Useful Resources

 15

-We invite you to participate in our EANM consensus survey on optical imaging in clinical nuclear medicine.
+We invite you to participate in our EANM consensus survey on optical imaging in clinical nuclear medicine designed by the EANM Translational Molecular Imaging & Therapy committee.

 Your input will help identify key indications where optical imaging can enhance nuclear medicine, explore growth opportunities for the field, and define its optimal place within nuclear medicine strategies.